donishadsmith/neurocaps/README.md

 - **Correlation Matrix Creation:** Create a correlation matrix from CAPs with options to customize and save plots.
 Additionally can produce dataframes where each element contains its associated uncorrected p-value in parentheses that is accompanied by an asterisk using the following significance code `{"<0.05": "*", "<0.01": "**", "<0.001": "***"}`.
 Refer to the [documentation](https://neurocaps.readthedocs.io/en/latest/generated/neurocaps.analysis.CAP.html#neurocaps.analysis.CAP.caps2corr) for the `caps2corr` method in the `CAP` class for available `**kwargs` arguments and parameters to modify plots.
 - **CAP Metrics Calculation:** Calculate CAP metrics (`calculate_metrics`) as described in [Liu et al., 2018](https://doi.org/10.1016/j.neuroimage.2018.01.041)[^1] and [Yang et al., 2021](https://doi.org/10.1016/j.neuroimage.2021.118193)[^2]:
     - *Temporal Fraction:* The proportion of total volumes spent in a single CAP over all volumes in a run.
+       Additionally, in the supplementary material of Yang et al., the stated relationship between temporal fraction, counts, and persistence is temporal fraction = (persistence*counts)/total volumes If persistence and temporal fraction is converted into time units, then temporal fraction = (persistence*counts)/(total volumes * TR)
         ```python
             predicted_subject_timeseries = [1, 2, 1, 1, 1, 3]
             target = 1
             temporal_fraction = 4/6
         ```
     - *Persistence:* The average time spent in a single CAP before transitioning to another CAP (average consecutive/uninterrupted time).
         ```python
             predicted_subject_timeseries = [1, 2, 1, 1, 1, 3]
             target = 1